nanophysics/pymeas2019_noise/documentation/README.md

 ## Usecase: Measuring the Noise of a voltage-reference
 ![input filter channel B](images/usecase_voltage_reference.jpg) A voltage reference has 10V at the output.
 An AC coupling network only passes higher frequencies to a preamplifier.
-After the noise is amplified, it passes to channel A and trough an input filter to channel B. The input filter is used as an antialiasing filter because we sample slow at input B.
+After the noise is amplified, it passes to channel A and trough an input filter to channel B. The input filter is used as an antialiasing filter because we sample slow at input B. Channel A is sampled at 125 MHz without bandwith limitation and 62.5 MHz with build in bandwith limitation at 20 MHz.
-This setup is useful to characterize the noise between 0.1 Hz and 100 kHz.
+This setup is useful to characterize the noise between 0.1 Hz and 100 kHz for example.

 ![input filter channel B](images/input_filter_channel_b.jpg)